 - Butter your bundt pan, heavily.
 It may take more than two tablespoons.
 Place in freezer.

-- Mix together almond flour, coconut flour, salt, baking powder, nutmeg or cinnamon, xanthan gum, Swerve granulated.
+- Mix together almond flour, coconut flour, salt, baking powder, xanthan gum, Swerve granulated.
 Set aside.

 - Beat Eggs for 3 to 5 minutes.